Simultaneous art

-Simultaneous art is a style of art that uses multiple, simultaneous discordant and confusing sensations and narratives to create art that was an experience, rather than an object.
+Simultaneous art is a style of art that uses multiple, simultaneous discordant and confusing sensations and narratives to create art that is an experience, rather than an object.
 Each spectator's experience is a construct of multiple, simultaneous elements.
 The "meaning" of the art is indeterminate.
 Rather than leading the spectators to understanding, they would be led only to the crossroads; the juxtaposition of simultaneous elements would create the possibility of multiple meanings.
 Early 20th century French poet Guillaume Apollinaire is credited as a pioneer of simultaneous art.

 Theater

 Apollinaire influenced the work of architect Eduard Autant and his wife Louise Lara, who helped spread the ideas to architects Auguste Perret and Robert Mallet-Stevens.
 These architects shared similar ideas about modernism influenced by Marxist inspired concepts of collective space.
-Drawing on classical tradition of the theater as a space for vision, and audience as spectator, Autant and Lara re-conceptualized the roles of theater director and architect.
+Drawing on the classical tradition of the theater as a space for vision, and audience as spectator, Autant and Lara re-conceptualized the roles of theater director and architect.
 The "meaning" of the art is indeterminate; the juxtaposition of simultaneous elements presents multiple possible meanings resolved by the participation of performers and spectators.